 The Residential Snow Plow Program was created during the blizzards of 2006-07 to keep residential streets, or side streets, passable.
 This program is meant to shave off the very top few inches of snowpack to prevent the deep rutting that occurs when snow freezes, rendering the street undrivable.
 The residential plows do not bring the street to bare pavement, they only make the street more drivable and ultimately safer.
 We consider deploying this program to be an emergency measure only used under specific criteria because it employs such expensive and extensive resources.
 Because of these reasons, the residential plows do not deploy every time snow falls.

 New criteria for calling out the residential plows:

 - 12 inches or more of snow predicted (criteria used to be 12 inches of snow predicted)

 - The Manager of Denver Public Works recommends this program to the Mayor when necessary.

 Resources utilized and what they do:

 - City employees in 4x4 pickup trucks with plows are deployed to clear side streets throughout the City.

-- Over 275 employees from Public Works and Parks & Recreation operate the residential plows after completing a four-hour training course; a special driver’s license is not required to operate a residential plow.
+- More than 250 employees from Public Works and Parks & Recreation operate the residential plows after completing a four-hour training course; a special driver’s license is not required to operate a residential plow.

 What to expect: